Here are answers to commonly asked questions about RiverOaks; from what to expect on a Sunday morning to how to get better connected.

 How is RiverOaks governed?

 We are lead by a group of elders (called a session or an elder board).
-Our current session is comprised of a teaching elder (Pastor Ricky) and three ruling elders (men chosen by the Holy Spirit and elected by the congregation to shepherd and help pastor them) (1 Tim 3; Titus 1).
+Our current session is comprised of two teaching elders (Pastor Ricky and Pastor Jonathan) and eight ruling elders (men chosen by the Holy Spirit and elected by the congregation to shepherd and help pastor them) (1 Tim 3; Titus 1).
 These elders are part of a regional church court called a presbytery.
 Each year, all the Presbyterian Church in America (PCA) ministers and Ruling Elders come together to make important decisions at the General Assembly of the PCA.

 What is the PCA?